firebird631/siis/README.md

 Trades will be executed on your trading account.

 I'll suggest in a first time to test with a demo account or a testnet.
-Then once your are ok with your strategy, with the interface, and the stability, to try a second time try with small amount/quantity, on real account, before finally letting the bot playing with biggers amount/quantity.
+Then once your are ok with your strategy, with the interface, and the stability, and in a second time try with small amount, on real account, before finally letting the bot playing with biggers amount.
 Please read the disclaimer at the bottom of this file.

-In that case the watchers are running and stores OHLC and ticks/trade data (or not if --read-only is specified).
+By default, OHLC a stored to the database during the watching in live mode, but the trade/ticks are only manually fetched, excepted for IG which by default store the ticks during live mode, because it is not possible to get them from history.

 Interaction / CLI